CERT-Polska/mwdblib/docs/sharingmodel.rst

 -------------------------

 If you add sample with specifing sharing rights, you actually share the whole subtree of objects.
-All object permissions are inherited from its parents, so using Malwarecage you're guaranteed to see all descendant objects from uploaded one.
+All object permissions are inherited from its parents, so using MWDB you're guaranteed to see all descendant objects from uploaded one.

 .. image:: _static/sharing-diagram.png
    :width: 300